agilitehub/agilite-react/README.md

       key: 'users', // string - Tab key
       closeable: true, // boolean - Whether the tab is closeable
       title: 'Users', // string - Tab title
-      content: <Users /> // React.ReactNode - The content of the tab
+      content: Users // React.ReactNode - The content of the tab }
-    }
     ```
     - *[onTabChange]()* [function(key)]: This function is called whenever a tab is clicked, the clicked tab key is passed to the function